WanderingCat27/SimpleVCSubtitles/README.md

 This is in progress, trying to reduce the barrier to entry and packaging as much as possible within the mod and requiring as little setup as possible while maintaining speed using fast whisper versions like whisper.cpp or whisper jni

-java whisper wrapper (JNI Branch) (https://github.com/GiviMAD/whisper-jni) (also unaffiliated) most promising but only works in dev not build (at least on macos arm) might work on windows, not investigated fully
+java whisper wrapper (JNI Branch) (https://github.com/GiviMAD/whisper-jni) (also unaffiliated) most promising but only works in dev not build